marcusgia2505/LIONESS_doc/docs/030_detailed_instructions.rst

    randomID = getInt('session', 'playerNr='+playerNr, 'randomid');

 Subsequently, you can display this ID to the participant screen in the usual way by :ref:`using the dollar signs <javascript__access_the_variables>`.
-You can prompt the participants to fill out this code on the crowdsourcing website to ref:`arrange their payment <run__arrange_your_payments>`.
+You can prompt the participants to fill out this code on the crowdsourcing website to :ref:`arrange their payment <run__arrange_your_payments>`.

 Setting parameters
 ------------------